smasongarrison/syllabi/MegaSyllabus.md

 ### Where...

+#### Where can I find the reading list for the entire semester?
+You can find the suggested readings for each module on the GitHub course notes: https://smasongarrison.github.io/personality/

 #### Where can I find when assignments are due?
 You can find due dates in the syllabus.

+#### Where can I check the closing time of assessments?
+You can check the due time and closing time of assessments by clicking the corresponding page in "Modules".
+You should be able to see the time after you entered there.

 #### Where are my grades?
 You can find it on canvas, under grades.
 I will not look up this grade for you.
 You are all hard working and problem-solving students.
 I believe in you!

 ### Can...

+#### Can I rent the textbook for this course from somewhere (Amazon, bookstores, etc.)?
+Of course.
+You can rent the book from Amazon or anywhere else you'd like.

 #### Can you calculate my grade for me?
 No. I believe in you!